Jenny M. Lewis: Career

-Lewis served as a Civil Servant in the State Government of Victoria from 1986 to 1992 and began her academic journey as an NHMRC Postdoctoral Fellow at the Centre for Health and Society at the University of Melbourne in 1998.
+Lewis served as a Civil Servant in the State Government of Victoria from 1986 to 1992 and began her academic career as an NHMRC Postdoctoral Fellow at the Centre for Health and Society at the University of Melbourne in 1998.
 She was then a Senior Research Fellow funded by VicHealth and the Department of Human Services within the Centre for Health and Society and the Department of Political Science at the University of Melbourne from 2001 to 2005.
 Subsequently, she held an appointment as a Senior Lecturer in Public Policy and was promoted to associate professor of Public Policy in 2008.
-Subsequently, she joined Roskilde University as a professor of Public Administration and Public Policy in 2010 and concurrently served as an Adjungeret Professor there and an Australian Research Council Future Fellow from 2013 to 2016 at the University of Melbourne.
-Since 2013, she has held an appointment as a professor of Public Policy at the University of Melbourne.
+Subsequently, she joined Roskilde University as a professor of Public Administration and Public Policy in 2010.
+She returned to Australia from Denmark in 2013 and concurrently served as an Australian Research Council Future Fellow from 2013 to 2016 at the University of Melbourne and an Adjungeret Professor at Roskilde.

-Lewis was appointed as the Research Director for the Melbourne School of Government, was Chair of the Political Science Discipline in 2016, and served as the Founding Director of the Policy Lab from 2016 until 2018.
+Lewis held appointments as the Research Director for the Melbourne School of Government, was Chair of the Political Science Discipline in 2016, and served as the Founding Director of the Policy Lab from 2016 until 2018.
 Additionally, she was the Associate Dean of Research from 2018 to 2019 and was appointed as the Academic Lead for Research Impact for the University of Melbourne from 2020 until 2021.
-Since 2022, she has been serving as the Academic Director of Scholarly and Social Research Impact in Chancellery Research & Enterprise at the University of Melbourne.
+She then served as the Academic Director of Scholarly and Social Research Impact in Chancellery Research & Enterprise at the University of Melbourne from 2022 to 2024.

 Research

-Lewis' research has involved the integration of public policy and administration, and sociology, as well as the use of novel empirical methods to study the policy process.
+Lewis' research has involved the integration of public policy and administration, and sociology, as well as the use of novel empirical methods, particularly social network analysis, to study the policy process.
 She is most known for her examination of public sector innovation, research policy, performance measurement, network governance, policy making and policy design.

 Governance

 Lewis' research focuses on governance and its evolving structures, highlighting the significant impact of corporate-market hybrid and network models on frontline work orientations.
 Her work highlighted contemporary governance practices, while also questioning established procedural norms in public bureaucracy.
 In 1999, with Mark Considine she identified four distinct images of bureaucratic work, emphasizing the diversity in orientations among frontline bureaucrats towards these models.
-Additionally, she underscored the necessity for diversity and synthesis in network governance research, advocating for advanced methodologies to comprehensively analyze networks.
+Additionally, she underscored the necessity for diversity and synthesis in network governance research, advocating for advanced methodologies to comprehensively analyse networks.